Bellissima aka Beautiful

 Helmut Berger as Ludwig

-As mad and excessive as the king it portrays, Luchino Visconti’s Ludwig – about the “mad” King Ludwig II (1845-1886) of Bavaria – is a vast, sprawling and endlessly sumptuous display of the excesses of a monarch who’s clearly off his chump.
+As mad and excessive as the king it portrays, Luchino Visconti’s Ludwig – about the “mad” King Ludwig II (1845-1886) of Bavaria – is a vast, sprawling and sumptuous catalogue of the excesses of a monarch who’s clearly off his chump.
 It got absolutely hammered by the US critics when it opened there in 1973 – Roger Ebert gave it one star and described it as “lethargic and persistently uninteresting”.
 The New York Times said it was “bereft of ideas”.
 And neither of them had seen the full-length four-hour version.
 At least 30 minutes had been lopped for its US distribution.
-Which is a pity, because the sheer unwieldy size of the … Read more
+Which is a pity, because the sheer unwieldy size of the thing … Read more

 The Damned aka Götterdämmerung